AEStar/rails-app-demo/README.md

 # README

 This is a demo program for ruby on rails.
+Please log in at first.
+Otherwise, you cannot do operations to the PMS even though you know routes.

 ## Resources: